 4 SEO goals for your business

-Your SEO strategy has delivered higher rankings and more traffic but your business has not really benefited from this; you have invested money and time, but you have reaped little or no business benefits.
-Have you ever found yourself in such a position?
+Has your SEO strategy delivered higher rankings and more traffic, but your business has not really benefited from this?
+Or have you invested money and time, but you have reaped little or no business benefits?
 This is often due to choosing the wrong SEO goals.

 In this post, we are going to tell you which common pitfalls to avoid and which actionable goals will deliver profit for your business.

 How to avoid setting wrong SEO goals

 In general, vanity metrics are the wrong thing to set as goals; page views, followers, free downloads make you feel good but they do not tell you anything about the numbers that really matter (engagement metrics, cost of getting new customers….).
 Getting more traffic is also not a good goal: traffic volume is very deceptive because it can be totally unqualified and from the wrong sources.

 Ranking is a good goal only if your Click-Through Rate is high and your content engages your visitors; without these two conditions, ranking does not deliver good business results.

 SEO goals which will bring benefit to your business

 You want to be found by people who need your products or services.
 You need good website traffic from the right buyer groups, demographics, location.
 Build your buyer personas well and concentrate your SEO efforts on receiving traffic from them: produce and post useful material targeted at these buying groups.
 Remember that most searches originate from people trying to solve problems.
 Don’t aim for high volumes of visitors; aim to solve the problems of the visitors that matter to you.